Tarte au Citron

 Berries + Lemon = Dessert Nirvana

-The filling was adapted from Thomas Keller…and you must make sure it thickens properly during the cooking process.
-If it’s runny, it needs to be heated a while longer while whisking constantly…it will thicken a bit more as it cools, but it should reach the consistency of loose pudding while in your double boiler.
-Mine took longer than the original recipe, so be prepared.
+The filling was adapted from Thomas Keller, and you must make sure it thickens properly during the cooking process.
+If it’s runny, it needs to be heated a while longer while whisking constantly.
+It will thicken a bit more as it cools, but it should reach the consistency of loose pudding while in your double boiler.
+Mine took longer than the original recipe stated, so be prepared.

 I love to garnish my desserts with fresh berries…and any kind would work here…strawberries, raspberries or blueberries.
 A little dollop of sweetened whipped cream would push this over the top…especially if you’re serving it for company.
 If you’re a fan of lemon desserts, you must make this one!

 - Orange Ricotta Pancakes from Gotta Get Baked

 Big On Citrus Breads & Condiments:

 - Honey Lime Dressing from Ruffles & Truffles

 - Lemon Poppyseed Sweet Bread from Food Lust People Love

 - Meyer Lemon Pistachio Loaf from The Girl in the Little Red Kitchen

 Make You Pucker Salads, Sides, & Main Dishes: